 The three-toed box turtle is named for the number of toes on each of its hind feet.
 Other box turtles have four toes on their back feet.
 These handsome, classic-looking turtles are native to the United States and are among the most popular pets for turtle enthusiasts.

-Three-toed box turtles and box turtles in general aren't well suited to be pets for new turtle owners or in homes with very young children.
+Three-toed box turtles -- box turtles in general -- aren't especially well-suited to be pets for new turtle owners or in homes with very young children.
 They actually require a significant amount of care compared to other species of turtles and prefer consistency in their environments.
 Even just a ride to the veterinarian can prove stressful for a box turtle.

 - Name: Three-toed box turtle, Terrapene carolina triunguis.

 - Lifespan: Up to 100 years in the wild, usually 30 to 40 years in captivity

 - Size: Roughly 3 1/2 to 5 inches in length

 Three-toed box turtles have a high domed carapace or shell, that is usually olive-brown with some yellow markings.
 On the plastron or chest, there may be dark areas.
 The skin is brown with some yellow spots, and the males may have red markings on their heads, and sometimes red, orange, and black on the neck and forelegs.

 Males often have red or orange markings on the head and sometimes the neck and forelegs.
 They also have longer, thicker tails than the females.
 In addition, the plastron is slightly concave in males and flatter in females.
 Males have red irises.
 Typically, the claws on the hind feet are shorter and more curved than those on the females.

 Three-toed box turtles can live in a wide variety of habitats, from woodlands to meadows, but are usually found near a water source.
 They often venture into shallow water, perhaps more so than other North American box turtles.